Description

 French now?
 In 3 years?
 Maybe never?

-Throughout my years of teaching French, I typically don't meet students who want to learn French until they’ve been in the introduction stage for a while.
+I typically don't meet students trying to learn French until they’ve been in the introduction phase for a while.

 Most often it happens when they hit the first obstacle on the road and realize that every day isn't a new chic phrase you can use right away.